Subscribe to our newsletter for FREE pet updates

 In the case of eggs, a common concern among pet parents is biotin deficiency.
 That's because egg whites contain avidin, which is a biotin-binding protein.
 However, the occurrence of biotin deficiency in dogs is basically unheard of and certainly not caused by excessive egg consumption.

 Soft-boiling is the best way to cook an egg, as a lightly cooked approach makes the B vitamin biotin easier to digest for your pet.
 Heating egg whites is generally beneficial, but the yolk would be better if it's only lightly cooked to protect the essential nutrients therein.
-That's why I believe soft-boiling eggs is the best approach.
+That's why soft-boiling eggs is the best approach.
 To make soft-boiled eggs:

 1. Simply fill a medium pot with water and heat to a gentle simmer.